 Ocotillo Wells State Vehicular Park is due west of the airport and has more than 42,000 acres of desert landscape.
 Some of the most unusual terrain in the county is within hiking distance of the airport.

 Devil's Slide is a 200-foot high granite and sand island, a decomposing mountaintop.
 You may find old hidden mine shafts which some say are haunted.
 The Pumpkin Patch is a huge field of globular sandstone "concretions" formed by the natural cementing of sand particles to a small object such as a grain of sand, a piece of shell or even a bug.
 Dozens of other unique spots include Barrel Springs, Shell Reef, Blow Sand Hill and Gas Domes.

-When you fly in to Ocotillo Airstrip for hiking or camping, make sure to bring appropriate clothing, food and plenty of water.
+When you fly in to Ocotillo Airport for hiking or camping, make sure to bring appropriate clothing, food and plenty of water.
 Even on cooler days, you'll need water in this arid area.
 Also, keep an eye on the weather.
 If heavy storms are on the way, it's best to play it safe.
-The airstrip is built on a lakebed, which can sometimes turn to mud with rain.
+The airport is built on a lakebed, which can sometimes turn to mud with rain.

-Walking through remote areas near Ocotillo Airstrip and the adjoining Anza-Borrego Desert State Park, you may get the feeling you're the first person to leave footprints in the sand.
+Walking through remote areas near Ocotillo Airport and the adjoining Anza-Borrego Desert State Park, you may get the feeling you're the first person to leave footprints in the sand.
 But archeologists found evidence of human activity in the area as long as 6,000 years ago.
 Nomadic groups of Native American Kumeyaay and Cahuilla left evidence of their life in the desert.

 A little research in travel books or on the Internet before your trip provides insights into the history and splendor of Ocotillo Wells.
 It's worth the effort.